parrt/msds692/notes/openapi.md

 'john%26chan'
 ```

 The conversion uses the ASCII character code (in 2-digit hexadecimal) for space and ampersand.
+Sometimes you will see the space converted to a `+`, which also works: `John+Chan`.

-This website gives you JSON, which is very easy to load and using the default `json` package:
+This website gives you JSON, which is very easy to load in using the default `json` package:

 ```python
 data = json.loads(jsondata)